National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Is there anything else I need to know?

 * **N**:
-  The only other consideration at this point is whether your want your study to use Level 2 or Level 3 data.
+  The only other consideration at this point is whether you want your study to use Level 2 or Level 3 data.
   [Level 2](access.md#sec-access-request-l2) data is fully de-identified, meaning all the dates are shifted within &plusmn;180 days.